shivannis/xandr-docs-public/xandr-docs/articles/monetize/exclude-competitive-offer-categories-for-a-creative.md

 ---
-title: Monetize - Exclude Competitive Offer Categories for a Creative
+title: Microsoft Monetize - Exclude Competitive Offer Categories for a Creative
 description: The article instructs users to use the optional Competitive Exclusions section when adding creatives to prevent them from displaying alongside those with competitive offer categories.
 Each creative can exclude a maximum of five offer categories. ms.date: 10/28/2023
 ---

-# Monetize - Exclude competitive offer categories for a creative
+# Microsoft Monetize - Exclude competitive offer categories for a creative

 When adding creatives, you can apply competitive exclusions from the **Competitive Exclusions (optional)** section to prevent creatives with competitive offer categories from serving alongside each other.
 You can exclude a maximum of five offer categories for each creative.